artsy/README/playbooks/engineer-workflow.md

 If for any reason a PR doesn't contain well-structured commits, [title the PR using the conventional commit format](https://github.com/artsy/README/issues/327) and recommend that it be squashed into `main` rather than merged.

-#### Co-authors
+#### Trailers

 It's nice to give credit for pairing by [specifying co-authors](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors) in commits and PRs.

-When an LLM has materially contributed to a change, our convention is to specify that in an annotation as well.
+When an LLM has materially contributed to a change, our convention is to specify that in an `Assisted-by` annotation as well.
 E.g.:

 ```
 Co-authored-by: Jane McJaneson <jane@artnet.com>
-Co-authored-by: Cursor (claude-sonnet-4-6) <noreply@cursor.sh>
+Assisted-by: Claude:Opus-4.5
 ```

 #### Assignees and Reviewers